Kaye Ann Legaspi: 2022 Philippine general election campaign

 During the 2022 Philippine general election, Legaspi once again ran under Aksyon Demokratiko.
 During the course of the campaign, however, she refused to support the party's standard bearer, Manila mayor Isko Moreno, continuing to openly support the presidential candidacy of Vice President Leni Robredo, as she had done as early as 2021.
 Legaspi also endorsed the vice presidential candidacy of Davao City mayor Sara Duterte, also not from Aksyon Demokratiko.

 On April 19, 2022, Legaspi, along with other officers, former officers, youth organizers, members, and volunteers of Aksyon Demokratiko released an official statement condemning Moreno's calls for Robredo to withdraw its candidacy in a press conference.

 In a press release statement of Aksyon Demokratiko chairman Ernesto Ramel Jr. also on April 19, he said that Legaspi resigned in early March 2022 as announced on Facebook, and not because of the press conference.
 In a televised interview on April 21, however, Legaspi asserted that she had not officially resigned from Aksyon Demokratiko.
 The party still dismissed her claim.

-Second Sangguniang Panlungsod term (2022-present)
+Second Sangguniang Panlungsod term (2022–2025)

 Legaspi won a second term on the Sangguniang Panlungsod of Olongapo City in the 2022 Philippine general election, garnering 48,431 votes.

+Vice Mayor of Olongapo (2025-Present)

+During the 2025 Philippine general election, Legaspi ran for the post of Vice Mayor of Olongapo City, doing so as a member once again of Aksyon Demokratiko.
+She won the post with 39,304 votes (31.98%).